vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-05-properties.md

 ```

 Properties and their additional descriptions can be queried at runtime.
-Some programs such as the [Glade](http://glade.gnome.org/) graphical
+Some programs, such as the [Glade](http://glade.gnome.org/) graphical
-user interface designer make use of this information.
+user interface designer, make use of this information.
 In this way Glade
-can present human readable descriptions for properties of GTK+ widgets.
+can present human-readable descriptions for properties of GTK+ widgets.

 Every instance of a class derived from `GLib.Object` has a signal called
 `notify`.
 This signal gets emitted every time a property of its object